 - School Age (6–12 years): 9–12 hours per 24 hours

 I know these numbers are a bit tricky, especially with the younger kids, however, I do believe that getting your kids into a routine on a nightly basis will help them to get the required sleep that they need.

-Don't forget to refer back to my blog post on Fostering Healthy Sleeping Habits In Kids, for more information on how to get your kids to develop good sleeping habits.
+Don’t forget to refer back to my blog post on Fostering Healthy Sleeping Habits In Children, for more information on how to get your kids to develop good sleeping habits.

 I use to struggle with a lot of nighttime wakings in both my kids until I realized also that they were complaining about having nightmares and not wanting to sleep alone in the room.
 As a parent, my bed is already packed as it is, and with two more fighting with my space, I was not having it.
 So I was determined to find out what the issue was and resolve it right away.

 I would ask my children what they dreamt about, only to realize it was some of the characters in cartoons or shows that they had watched previously.
 Hmm, that may be why…

 Screen time can cause kids to be even more adventurous in their sleep if they engage in screen time right before bed.

 So I switched screen time access before bedtime a bit (I recommended 1 to 2 hours before sleep) and realized that the nighttime awakenings had drastically reduced.